Where climate change will hit the U.S. the hardest - News 12 Now

 Continued climate change, by stretching natural resources to the breaking point and normalizing extreme weather events, is also expected to cause a worsening of physical and mental health problems.

-Previous medical research has linked climate change to an increase in infectious diseases and conditions like heart and lung conditions associated with air pollution and wildfires.
+Previous medical research has linked climate change to an increase in infectious diseases and heart and lung conditions associated with air pollution and wildfires.

 The new study projects an increase in mortality rates resulting from climate change in southern and midwestern states and much of California over the rest of this century.